Siilwyn/awesome-pixel-art/contributing.md

 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
 - The pull request and commit should have a useful title, check the past commits to get an idea.
+- Only safe for work content, I'm open to change this.

 Additions should be added to the bottom of the relevant category except for:
 - tutorials: ordered by content specificity